QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 **These are not the same lifetime**.
 If you just look in the input for `'b`, you'll find that it doesn't borrow from the input, and this can and will eventually lead to dangling pointers.
-But this works in Rust because the `'a: 'b` bound allows`'a` to coerce into `'b`.
+But this works in Rust because the `'a: 'b` bound allows`'a` to coerce into `'b`, meaning that if we're looking for all inputs that live at least `'b`, then we should also count types with `'a`.
 Therefore, we have to be cognizant of these bounds as well.
 But it goes even further:
 ```rust
 impl<'a> Foo<'a> {
     pub fn get_bar<'b, 'c>(&self) -> &'c Bar